maschhoff/unsplash-wallpaper/README.md

 * add "python3 gui.pyw -bg" to cron using crontab -e

 # configure
-for advanced configuration edit the config.json packed with pyInstaller -F
+* for advanced configuration edit the config.json in the app folder (linux) or in \AppData\Local\unsplashipy (Windows)
+* Run unsplashipy.exe -bg for the background task
+* packed with pyInstaller -F

 # donate
 Buy me a Pizza -> https://www.buymeacoffee.com/maschhoff